 Many brands offer exchanges during the trial period so that shoppers can test out a variety of sleep positions and comfort levels to find the one they most prefer.
 Position preference may also change over time, in which case a new mattress might be needed.

 Allergies or Asthma Worsen at Night

 If you find yourself constantly waking up with the sniffles or skin irritation, you may be sleeping on a mattress that is triggering your allergies.
-Many people are sensitive to some of the chemicals that might be used in the manufacturing of some bed-in-a-box brands.
+Some people are sensitive to the chemicals that might be used in the manufacturing of some bed-in-a-box brands.
 Others are allergic to latex and might need to avoid those models.